aa4mat/radio-web-logger/README.md

 At the moment, this application is meant to serve staff and volunteers at Canadian radio stations, particularly campus and community stations, whose logging requirements I am most familiar with.
 Extensions in the future could include interfaces for the other kinds of broadcasters.
 What I would be more interested in adding further down the line, is the ability for radio station websites to offer their _listeners_ the ability to see this synced up artist and song information while they listen back to a show in program archives.

 Site [here](https://aa4mat.github.io/radio-web-logger/).
-Work in progress.
+Work very much in progress.